break-stuff/kickstand-ui-docs-beta/docs/forms/datalist.md

 ---
 {
-    "description": "The Kickstand UI checkbox form field is designed to abstract away complexity and provide a consistent user experience as well as some features to improve usability.", "meta": [
+    "description": "The Kickstand UI datalist feature provides you with a list of input suggestions that are filterable.", "meta": [
         {
             "property": "og:title",
-            "content": "Text Form Field Component - Kickstand UI" },
+            "content": "Datalist Form Field Feature - Kickstand UI" },
         {
             "property": "og:image",